SystemsApproach/private5g/radio.rst

 downstream traffic, but multiplexing happens in only the frequency domain for upstream traffic.
 5G NR multiplexes both upstream and downstream traffic in both the time and frequency domains.
-Doing so provides finer-grain scheduling control needed by latency-sensitive applications.
+Doing so provides finer-grained scheduling control needed by latency-sensitive applications.

 The third is related to the new spectrum available to 5G NR, with the